sourcegraph/about/company/values.md

 # Sourcegraph values

-These values are some of the beliefs and principles that help us achieve our [goals](goals/index.md) and [vision](strategy.md#vision).
+These values are the beliefs and principles that help us achieve our [goals](goals/index.md) and [vision](strategy.md#vision).
+These apply at every level of our organization—"you" refers to individuals, teams, and Sourcegraph as a whole.

-This list isn't intended to cover everything we care about; instead, it lists the values that we frequently find useful and refer to.
-We'll keep this list up to date with the frequently used beliefs and principles (adding, editing, and removing entries as needed).
-Our hope is that this makes this list more accurate and useful than if it were a list of stale, vague, aspirational, or obvious values.
+- [**Be customer driven**](#be-customer-driven): You proactively work on the right things by continuously orienting your goals around delivering value to your customers.
+- [**Work as a team**](#work-as-a-team): You work collaboratively with your peers, cross-functional teammates, and leadership to create shared success, trust, and belonging.
+- [**High agency**](#high-agency): You have the power and the responsibility to improve Sourcegraph as a company and as a product.
+You deliver regardless of the circumstances.
+- [**High quality**](#high-quality): You are responsible for finding out what high-quality work looks like and producing that high-quality work iteratively.
+- [**Open and transparent**](#open-and-transparent): You proactively communicate in an open and transparent way.
+- [**Continuously grow**](#continuously-grow): You strive to continuously grow and learn by genuinely soliciting feedback early and often, and humbly reflecting on your past mistakes.
+- [**Be human**](#be-human): You are kind, empathetic, authentic, humble.

+---

+## Values in detail

+### Be customer driven

+You proactively work on the right things by continuously orienting your goals around delivering value to your customers.

-## High quality
+### High quality

-Every person on our team is individually responsible for knowing what high-quality work looks like and producing high-quality work.
+You are responsible for finding out what high-quality work looks like and delivering that high-quality work iteratively.

 - If you don’t know what high quality looks like, it's your responsibility to find out (for example, by asking teammates and stakeholders).
 - If you don’t have the time to produce high-quality work, then it's your responsibility to take more time or cut scope (and communicate this), so that you can produce high-quality work.